 GPs also continue to offer immunisation to anyone who was eligible for the shingles vaccine but had not yet been vaccinated, up until their 80th birthday.
-Since the shingles vaccine programme was launched in September 2016, approximately 6,500 older Islanders have been protected.
+Since the shingles vaccine programme was launched in September 2016, approximately 8,600 older Islanders have been protected.
 The coverage by year of birth is given in figure 8.

-- less than half (46%) of the birth cohort who became eligible on their 70th birthday received the shingles vaccine; similar when compared to 53% in 2019 - cumulative uptake for those who became eligible on their 70th birthday in Jersey has been significantly higher compared to England, and Wales (see Table 11) - an estimated 3% of the cohort fell into clinical risk groups in which shingles vaccine may be contraindicated for immunosuppressed individuals19
+- one in two (49%) of the birth cohort who became eligible on their 70th birthday received the shingles vaccine; higher when compared to 46% in 2020 - cumulative uptake for those who became eligible on their 70th birthday in Jersey has been significantly higher compared to England, and Wales (see Table 11) - an estimated 5% of the cohort fell into clinical risk groups in which shingles vaccine may be contraindicated for immunosuppressed individuals20